dustinvtran/dotfiles/README.md

 Thus all PCs share the common dotfiles in `master`, and they also use revision control for their machine-specific files on their respective branches.
 This is the best method to manage config files across multiple machines!

 ## misc
-This branch is for my laptop dotfiles, which holds all files from the master branch (common dotfiles to be shared across all machines) as well as machine-specific files for this laptop.

 For general documentation, see `~/doc`.
 Scripts are in `~/bin`, and edited system configs are in `~/system-dotfiles`.

 ##desktop - first display